thedarkwriter/courseware-lms-content/video/LVM_setup.md

 ## Get the VM

-Once you've verified that your system meets the requirements, I suggest starting the Learning VM download if you haven't already.
-I'll include a link to the download page in the notes below the video.
+Once you've verified that your system meets the requirements, start the Learning VM download.
+There is a link to the download page in the notes below the video.
 The Learning VM is upwards of three gigabytes, so depending on your network speed, the download can be quite slow.
 You may want to consider using a download manager, which will allow